-Tracing The Trialectic: The Process and Influence of Three Laws in The Establishment of Religious Courts in Indonesia
+Tracing the Trialectic: The Process and Influence of Three Laws in the Establishment of Religious Courts in Indonesia

 • Moh.
 Muafiqul Khalid MD Faculty of Islamic Studies, Universitas Islam Internasional Indonesia